Freelance Writing Rates: Fixed, Hourly, or Variable?

 When it comes to freelance writing rates, every freelance writer has the same question – How to decide the freelance writing rates and how to find the right rate for every project.

-To help you out, we have put together the ultimate guide to freelance writing rates so that as a freelance writer you can decide whether you want to charge fixed, hourly, or variable rates.
+p you out, we have put together the ultimate guide to freelance writing rates so that as a freelance writer you can decide whether you want to charge fixed, hourly, or variable rates.

 By fixed rate, we mean defining a fixed per word rate for all the work that you do.
 This allows you to set a fixed pricing chart which you can share with your clients, which will save your time, and theirs.
 But its not that simple as it looks.